Settings / Vessel Display

 - Medium Blue: Tugs, Pilot boats, etc

 - Brown: Fishing boats

-- Show AIS CPA: When you select an AIS target, an information box appears with information about the Closest Point of Approach (CPA) with Own-Ship.
+: When you select an AIS target, an information box appears with information about the Closest Point of Approach (CPA) with Own-Ship.
 This information is also displayed on the vertical status bar.
 You can also enable Show AIS CPA in order to have the CPA positions displayed visually.
 The positions of the AIS target and Own-Ship when they are at the estimated CPA are marked with magenta circles.
-Dotted magenta lines will show the path of vessels to the CPA and connect the positions.
+Dotted magenta lines show the path of vessels to the CPA and connect the positions.
 This can be helpful to understand the relative positions of the vessels when they are at the CPA.

 CPA gives distances based on center of Own-Ship and target.
 This assumes vessels maintain course (COG & SOG), regardless of current ROT.

 (Only SEAiq Pilot) : When you select an AIS target, an information box appears with information about the Bow Crossing Range (BCR) with Own-Ship.
 This information is also displayed on the vertical status bar.
 You can also enable Show AIS BCR in order to have the BCR positions displayed visually.
 The positions of the AIS target and Own-Ship at the estimated point are marked with orange circles.
 Dotted orange lines show the path of vessels to the BCR and connect the positions.
 This can be helpful to understand the relative positions of the vessels.